OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Initial Setup

 You could set up and use the `fsurf` workflow on your laptop (desktop) or on the OSG Connect login node.
-Weather you run `fsurf` from laptop or from OSG Connect submit node, your actual `FreeSurfer` jobs are executed on remote OSG machines.
+Weather you run `fsurf` from laptop or from OSG Connect login node, your actual `FreeSurfer` jobs are executed on remote OSG machines.

-###  Setup on OSG Connect Submit Node
+###  Login Node

+The tool `fsurf` is already installed on the OSG Connect login node.
+You just need to set the correct environmental variables to utlize `fsurf` on login node.
 First, ssh to the OSG Connect's login node

      $ ssh username@login.osgconnect.net

-You need to set up the `fsurf` tool.
-Run on the command line:
+and run on the command line:

      $ fsurf-config

 This command may be placed at the end of your .bashrc file so that it will automatically run when you log in.

-###  Setup on Laptop or Desktop
+###  Local machine

 Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) as a remote client with the `curl` command which is a utility to copy the content of the url.
 Open a terminal window and then run: